tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 ### Can I lose my funds?

-As a non-custodial system, all the tokens sent to the protocol will be held and managed algorithmically without the interference of any person or legal entity.
+As a non-custodial system, all the tokens sent to the protocol will be held and managed by smart contracts without the interference of any person or legal entity.
 That means your funds will only be subject to the rules set forth in the smart contract code, which will be audited prior to release.

 There are two scenarios under which you may lose a part of your funds:

 * You are a borrower (CLIP owner) and your collateral is [liquidated](/tenet-stablecoin-protocol/stability-pool-and-liquidations#what-are-liquidations).
 You will still keep your borrowed LSDC, but your CLIP will be closed and your collateral will be used to compensate [Stability Pool](/tenet-stablecoin-protocol/stability-pool-and-liquidations#what-is-the-stability-pool) depositors.
 * You are a Stability Pool depositor and your deposited LSDC is used to repay debt from liquidated borrowers.
-Since liquidations are triggered any time borrowers’ collateral drops below the minimum threshold, you will receive more collateral in return.
+Since liquidations are triggered any time a borrower's collateral drops below the minimum threshold, you will receive more collateral in return.
 However, if the collateral decreases in price and you maintain exposure, you may lose value in your total pool deposits.

 Please note that [LSDC isn't perfectly pegged to the USD](/tenet-stablecoin-protocol/redemptions-and-lsdc-price-stability), and can deviate slightly in both directions under certain market conditions.